firedrakeproject/firedrake/docs/source/extruded-meshes.rst

 Generating Extruded Meshes in Firedrake
 ---------------------------------------

-Extruded meshes are built using the :py:class:`~.ExtrudedMesh` object.
+Extruded meshes are built using the :py:class:`~.ExtrudedMesh` class.
 There are several built-in extrusion types that generate commonly-used extruded meshes.
 To create a more complicated extruded mesh, one can either pass a hand-written kernel into the :py:class:`~.ExtrudedMesh` constructor, or one